At this high school, staff and students take Halloween very seriously | CBC News

 At this high school, staff and students take Halloween very seriously

-Holy Trinity in C.B.S. does not mess around when it comes to costumes
+Holy Spirit in C.B.S. does not mess around when it comes to costumes

 The Transformers, Star Trek and The Addams Family — just a few of the inspirations for costumes showcased at one high school that takes Halloween very, very seriously every year.